slowernews/wisdom-tldr/chapters/chapter_1_self.md

 -- Buddha
 > *"Hopelessness is the root of anxiety, mental illness, and depression.
 It is the source of all misery and the cause of all addiction."
 -- Mark Manson*
-> *"Make sure you don't start seeing yourself through the eyes of those who don't value you.
-Know your worth even if they don't."
+> *"Make sure you don’t start seeing yourself through the eyes of those who don’t value you.
+Know your worth even if they don’t."
 -- Thema Davis*
 > *"Unresolved thoughts, prematurely pushed out of the mind, pile up in an internal landfill - which eventually pokes out of the subconscious and manifests as chronic, nonspecific anxiety."
 "Your trauma creates you."
 "Uncertainty, not outcome, is the root of stress."
 "A rational person can find peace by cultivating indifference to things outside of their control."
-"You won't have inner peace until you give up your war against the world."
+"You won’t have inner peace until you give up your war against the world."
 "The quality of your mind is the quality of your life."
 "One of the most powerful things to realize is that you can change your own self-image."
 "Fasting focuses the mind.
 It replaces all desires with a single desire."
-"You're offended when you fear that it might be true."
+"You’re offended when you fear that it might be true."
 "Ego is false confidence, self-respect is true confidence."
 -- Naval Ravikant*